Scaling Your Ecommerce Business In 2022: 5 Market Forces You Can’t Afford To Ignore

-Consumer habits and expectations have been changed forever by the challenges of the past 16 months.
+Consumer habits and expectations have been changed forever by the challenges of the past two years.

-But as vaccine roll-outs gain pace, and customers and businesses alike turn their minds to what a post-Covid world looks like, it’s crucial that eCommerce companies looking to scale continue to consolidate the gains of this period and adapt to the emerging trends brought about by Covid-19.
+But despite the ongoing threat of new variants and the urgent need for global solutions to vaccine rollouts, customers and businesses alike must turn their minds to what a post-pandemic world looks like.
+It’s crucial that eCommerce companies looking to scale continue to consolidate the potential gains of this period and adapt to the emerging trends brought about by Covid-19.

 Age is just a number (in your customer database)

 In the UK, the pandemic has accelerated the normalisation of online shopping across generations.
 Older demographics who were typically wary of shopping online before have now got used to it organically.
 According to a 2021 report by Retail Economics and NatWest:

 - Nearly half (46%) of UK consumers bought a product online that they’d previously only ever purchased in store.

 - 32% anticipated continuing their online shopping habits in the future - increasing to 40% among 44-54 year-olds.

 Some studies have also shown a clear link between a household’s expectations that they’ll continue to use eCommerce sites, and the amount of money they’re willing to spend on purchases.